 NAMI Santa Clara County relies heavily on volunteers to maintain our excellent programs and services.
-In 2013, our talented and dedicated volunteers contributed 25,000 hours to NAMI SCC, and were critical to supporting the NAMI Santa Clara County mission: “Helping people with a lived experience of mental illness and families by providing support, education, and advocacy; to promote research; to reduce stigma and discrimination in the community; and to improve services by working with mental health professionals and families.”
+In 2014, our talented and dedicated volunteers contributed over 26,000 hours to NAMI SCC, and were critical to supporting the NAMI Santa Clara County mission: “Helping people with a lived experience of mental illness and families by providing support, education, and advocacy; to promote research; to reduce stigma and discrimination in the community; and to improve services by working with mental health professionals and families.”

 Benefits of Volunteering with NAMI Santa Clara County